Debt Ratios for Home Financing

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (including loan principal and interest, private mortgage insurance, hazard insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (including principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.
+The second number is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+Recurring debt includes auto/boat loans, child support and credit card payments.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing